EduardoZepeda/django-payments-mercadopago/README.rst

 Installation
 ------------

-You can install it via pip
+You can install it via pip, pipenv or your favorite virtual environment manager

 .. code-block:: bash